MaikeJordan/themeal/README.md

-# meal
+# The meal
-Dev FullStack Test - TOPi
+Web application able to display a list of searched meals on TheMealDB.